xavieraiden/obhostb/content/index.md

+---
+sticker: lucide//indent
+---
-# This is the Main Index which simply points to the other sub indexes
+# This is the Main Index which simply points to the other indices

+## [Who made this?](Who%20Am%20I) Stuff about the author of all this.

-[[Weapons Index]] Stuff I wrote about various weapon systems
+[[Weapons Index]] Stuff I wrote about various weapon systems.

-[[Vedenia Index]] Stuff about my worldbuilding
+[Worldbuilding](Vedenia%20Index) Stuff about my worldbuilding.